 I sat in complete embarrassment at yesterday’s JLCAR public hearing.
 Two sides debating about the bobcat hunting/trapping season were instructed to speak their piece on issues or concerns with the written rules of the season.
 Forty minutes earlier, the head chairperson of the Joint Legislative Committee on Administrative Rules had strictly instructed the audience to only speak on the rules, since they are not a policy enforcement committee, but rather a “checks and balances” committee in place to ensure the Fish and Game Department didn’t break any rules when proposing their bobcat season.
-I was embarrassed; not for my group of trappers, hunters and biologists in favor of the season’s rules, but for the animal rights extremists, and fair-weather self-titled “outdoorsmen” against the season.
-One gentleman emotionally stammered about how horrible trapping and hunting was for well over 15 minutes, the chairperson’s “gavel banging” and half-hearted protest having no effect on the man.
-He pulled a foothold trap out of a knapsack and waived it around as if it was supposed to have shock value; it appeared to be a standard trap used by trappers and biologists for holding coyotes.
-This emotional banter went on for over an hour, the theatrical drivel adding no weight to the issue at hand.
-One by one the testimony of useless, biased chatter continued as the JLCAR members repeatedly tried to speak over the opponents of the season proposal.
-Instead of standing true to their instructions, the committee allowed this “testimony” to continue, which resulted in only 3 supporters to be heard before the committee closed the rest of testimony, and voted to oppose the season proposal.
+I was embarrassed; not for my group of trappers, hunters and biologists in favor of the season’s rules, but for the "other side" against the season.
+One gentleman emotionally stammered about in front of the public microphone and raged on about how "horrible" trapping and hunting was for well over 15 minutes, the chairperson’s “gavel banging” and half-hearted protest having no effect on his theatrics.
+He pulled a foothold trap out of a backpack and waived it around as if it was supposed to have shock value; it appeared to be a standard trap used by trappers and biologists for holding furbearers.
+This emotional banter went on for over an hour, from different people; adding no weight to the issue at hand.
+One by one the testimony of useless chatter continued as the JLCAR members repeatedly tried to speak over the opponents of the bobcat season proposal.
+Instead of standing true to their instructions, the committee allowed this “testimony” to continue, which resulted in only 3 supporters of the season to be heard before the committee closed the rest of testimony, and voted to oppose the season proposal.
 The side-show of protest forced those with any real weight to the discussion to be completely shut out as time quickly ran out.

-The committee cited references from the Humane Society of the US as part of their decision to oppose the season based on the possibility of catching a Federally protected Lynx in a trap if a bobcat season is opened.
-As a result, JLCAR has halted the bobcat season proposal, which they have also sent to the House and Senate Fish and Game committees for review (rather than being sent back to the Department Commission to have the rules reworked, which is more commonplace).
-My recollection of the announcement by JLCAR is a little fuzzy, because as they made the announcement, all I could hear was Calliope circus music playing in my head.
+The committee cited references from the Humane Society of the US as part of their decision to oppose the season.
+The threat of a lawsuit from the possibility of catching a federally protected Lynx in a trap if a bobcat season is opened seemed proved to garner attention.
+As a result, JLCAR has halted the bobcat season proposal, which they have also sent to the House and Senate Fish and Game committees for review (rather than being sent back to the Department Commission to have the rules reworked, which is usually commonplace).
+My recollection of the announcement by JLCAR is a little fuzzy, because all I could hear was the drone of Calliope circus music playing in my head.

 I hope yesterday’s circus act is a wake-up call for many local hunters and trappers who feel they are “untouchable”.
 This committee has set a precedent that emotional theatrics will trump science and sound management.
-I think New Hampshire as a free state for those who wish to live off the land as they so choose died yesterday, and in its place, a state ruled by out-of-state interest super PACs and flawed logic took its place.
-Facts are being manipulated (or completely swept under the carpet) while animal activists bend the ears of legislators with rhetoric and half-truths.
+I think New Hampshire as a free state for those who wish to live off the land as they so choose died a bit yesterday, and in its place, a state ruled by theatrics and heavy funding took its place.
+Facts are being manipulated (or completely swept under the carpet) while some against us bend the ears of legislators with rhetoric and half-truths.
 From this day forward, I encourage everyone who hunts and traps to educate the public and facilitate factual information.
 We simply do not have the support we once had.
 I don’t think this is because we don’t have the numbers.
 Many hunters and trappers in New Hampshire feel safe, after years of fighting off emotional propaganda they feel these activists will never gain ground in the “Live Free or Die” state.
 Yesterday’s decision should point out that the gloves need to come off and we need to all stand and defend our ways of life in rural New Hampshire.
 This includes all techniques (hunting, trapping & biology) for conserving our wildlife.

 All venting aside, this bobcat debate is far from over.
 While the odds are now stacked dramatically against us, I think NH’s sportsmen and women have a chance if they pull their heads out of the sand.
 Rational thinking members of the public also need to make their voices heard.
-I know you’re all out there, I’ve seen many of you before, its time to take our state’s conservation practices back from stuffed shirts and non-consumptive bleeding hearts.
+I know you’re all out there, I’ve seen many of you before, its time to take our state’s conservation practices back.
 I hope to see you all at the next hearing.